mathjax/MathJax/docs/html/_sources/options/AsciiMath.txt

-The options below control the operation of the AsciiMath input processor that is run when you include ``"input/AsciiMath"`` in the `jax` array of your configuration or use a combined configuration file that includes AsciiMath input.
+The options below control the operation of the AsciiMath input processor that is run when you include ``"input/AsciiMath"`` in the `jax` array of your configuration or load a combined configuration file that includes the AsciiMath input jax.
 They are listed with their default values.
 To set any of these options, include a ``AsciiMath`` section in your :meth:`MathJax.Hub.Config()` call.
 For example

 .. code-block:: javascript